nmtc-run/nmtc-run.github.io/_includes/series-details.md

 # Refreshments

-We supply water at the start/finish line of every race.
+We supply water at the start/finish line of every race, but you must bring your own cup.

-At the final race of each series, we hold a potluck.
+At the final race of each series, we present awards and our end-of-series potluck.
 Bring a dish!

+# Volunteer opportunities

+Can't run?
+Volunteer instead!
+You'll get points for the race and keep yourself in the running for the [Ella Fennessey Award](/fennessey)!

+If you're interested, [contact us](/contact) in advance or show up between 5:30 and 6:00 pm on race day.
+We'll find a job for everyone!